“A dream requires a companion: commitment.” ~ John Maxwell

 It can be scary and feel very vulnerable to share your heart, but you deserve success and this is the first step.
 Remember, these are YOUR goals.

-We each define success differently and we each have differing life circumstances.
-There is no judgement here and there are no ‘wrong’ dreams.
+We each define success differently and we each have different life circumstances.
+There is no judgment here and there are no ‘wrong’ dreams.

 Takeaways from this post: